dan-glz/where-is-the-math-in-molecular-vibrations-by-daniel-gonzalez/README.md

 ### Bonds as Harmonic Oscillators

 We can create an initial approximation by considering bonds and atoms as objects on springs, using equations for what are known as simple harmonic oscillators.
+The real use of these equations is to derive quantized version of them for the use in molecules.

 We can derive the equation for any classical simple harmonic oscillator through the use of differential equations as is shown in [Hands On: Simple Harmonic Oscillator](hands-on/1_harmonic_oscillator.md).